Using Variables

 Using System Variables

-Reference system variables in your integration flow configurations:
+You can reference system variables directly in your integration flow configurations:

 apiVersion: weik.io/v1alpha1